Ilford: Art, theatre and media

+Anna Karen of On the Buses fame lived at 131 Windsor Road, Illford.

 Sport

 An unspecified venue in Ilford was used for a cricket match in August 1737 between Essex and London.
 It is the earliest known organised match definitely played in Essex.

 Ilford Cricket Club plays home games at Valentines Park.
 This ground was opened in 1897.
 It was used regularly by Essex County Cricket Club, but inadequate maintenance meant that the county stopped playing there after 2001.

 Two Non-League football clubs play at the Cricklefield Stadium, Ilford F.C. of the Essex Senior League and Barkingside F.C. of the Eastern Counties League Division One South.
 Waltham Forest F.C. (now Walthamstow F.C.) played at the Cricklefield from 2008 to 2013.

 South Park is one of the largest open spaces in the London Borough of Redbridge and has been awarded Green Flag status.
 The Redbridge Parks Police patrolled the parks until they were disbanded in 2011.

-Nigel Benn World Champion Boxer was born in Ilford.
+Nigel Benn a World Champion boxer was born in Ilford.